Why Well-Designed Succession Plans Still Fail

 Emotional Regulation and the Cost of Suppression

 The process model of emotion regulation identifies five strategies by which individuals regulate emotional responses.
-The critical distinction for succession is between cognitive reappraisal — reinterpreting the meaning of an emotionally charged situation before the response fully forms — and suppression, which attempts to control an already-activated emotional response after the fact.
+The critical distinction for succession is between reappraisal, reinterpreting the meaning of an event before it triggers a full emotional response, and suppression.
+Suppression attempts to control an already-activated emotional response after the fact.

-Applied directly to leadership performance, the findings are quantitatively specific: cognitive reappraisal is positively related to leadership performance (beta = 0.19, P = 0.006), while suppression is negatively related (beta = -0.18, P = 0.01).
-Emotion regulation strategies explain variance in performance above and beyond other individual differences including empathy and trait affect.
+Research applied directly to leadership performance finds that reappraisal is positively related to leadership effectiveness, while suppression is negatively related.
+Emotion regulation strategies explain differences in performance above and beyond other individual differences including empathy and personality traits.

 The neural distinction matters enormously.
-Reappraisal engages the ventrolateral and ventromedial prefrontal cortex, which exerts top-down regulation over the amygdala and subcortical emotional systems, genuinely altering the evaluative meaning of the event.
-Suppression activates the dorsolateral prefrontal cortex and superior frontal gyrus — regions associated with effortful cognitive control — while failing to modulate subcortical activation.
-The result is continued emotional arousal with the additional cognitive cost of inhibitory effort.
+Reappraisal engages the prefrontal cortex, which exerts top-down regulation over the amygdala, genuinely altering the evaluative meaning of the event.
+Suppression relies on effortful cognitive control while failing to reduce the underlying emotional activation.
+The result is continued emotional arousal plus the additional cognitive cost of inhibitory effort.

 In succession terms, the leader who says they are fine with stepping down while undermining the successor at every turn is operating in a suppression pattern.
-The emotional reality of identity loss is fully activated subcortically, consuming prefrontal resources, degrading decision quality, and producing the passive resistance that derails transitions.
+The emotional reality of identity loss is fully activated beneath the surface.
+It consumes prefrontal resources, degrades decision quality, and produces the passive resistance that derails transitions.
 This is not a character flaw.
 It is a predictable neural consequence of attempting to suppress a response that requires reappraisal.

-The pattern that presents most often during succession work is that both the outgoing and incoming leaders have limited access to their own interoceptive data.
-The outgoing leader cannot detect the early physiological signals of identity-threat activation — the rising autonomic arousal that precedes the behavioral patterns of resistance and control-retention.
-By the time the behavior becomes visible to others, the subcortical cascade is well underway and far harder to regulate.
-The incoming leader, meanwhile, may project confidence while their body signals ambivalence or genuine unreadiness — a disconnect between social performance and visceral reality that interoceptive training can surface before it produces a leadership failure under full authority.
+The pattern that presents most often during succession work is that both the outgoing and incoming leaders have limited access to their own internal data.
+The outgoing leader cannot detect the early physiological signals of identity-threat activation.
+These include the quickening pulse, the tightening chest, the subtle shift in breathing that precedes reactive behavior.
+The incoming successor may project confidence while carrying a visceral signal of unreadiness.
+Interoceptive awareness can surface this disconnect between social performance and internal reality before it produces a leadership failure.

-This is particularly consequential in environments where cultural norms suppress authentic self-disclosure.
-When family loyalty, hierarchical respect, or reputational concern prevents honest expression of doubt or resistance, interoceptive awareness becomes the only reliable channel through which authentic signals about readiness and willingness can be accessed.
+This is particularly consequential in environments where cultural norms suppress honest self-disclosure.
+When family loyalty, hierarchical respect, or reputational concern prevents candid expression of doubt or resistance, interoceptive awareness becomes the only reliable channel.
+It is through this channel that authentic signals about readiness and willingness can be accessed.

 Metacognition and the Accuracy of Self-Assessment

-Two specific decision fallacies in succession are directly traceable to metacognitive failure: the copycat CEO, where the board selects a leader who mirrors the outgoing chief, and the seesaw successor, where they overcorrect to the opposite profile.
-Both represent failures of metacognitive monitoring — the inability to detect when emotional biases rather than deliberative analysis are driving the selection process.
+Two specific decision fallacies in succession are directly traceable to metacognitive failure.
+The copycat CEO, where the board selects a leader who mirrors the outgoing chief.
+And the seesaw successor, where they overcorrect to the opposite profile.
+Both represent failures of self-monitoring, the inability to detect when emotional biases rather than deliberative analysis are driving the selection process.

 How Dr. Ceruto Approaches Succession at the Neural Level